Skip to content

 Notes

-This function forwards the omega instruction to the underlying plant through PlantAdapter.apply_omega.
-The controller/refusal logic is responsible for deciding whether to accept or refuse the command.
+Forwards the Ω instruction to the underlying plant through PlantAdapter.apply_omega.
+The controller / refusal logic decides whether to accept or refuse the command.